DataDog/integrations-core/ibm_db2/README.md

 "C:\Program Files\Datadog\Datadog Agent\embedded<PYTHON_MAJOR_VERSION>\Scripts\python.exe" -m pip install ibm_db==3.0.1
 ```

-Additionally, on Linux there may be need for XML functionality.
+On Linux there may be need for XML functionality.
 If you encounter errors during
 the build process, install `libxslt-dev` (or `libxslt-devel` for RPM).

 #### Privileges